lambdaclass/mirra_backend/README.md

 ```bash
 trusted-users = root your-user
 ```
+ If you don't know your user, you can type the following in a terminal:

 To find your username:

 ```bash
 whoami
 ```
+ Restart nix-daemon

 Save and exit Vim (`Esc`, then `:wq` and Enter).
 Restart Nix: